5roop/task1/README.md

 # task1 report

 First I relabeled the data.
 Since the task was classifying hate speech, I set labels  'Acceptable speech' to 0, all other labels presented some sort of hate speech and were labeled 1.
+Should I redo this task from scratch I would wait until it was clear this was needed.

+In all tests training was performed on `*.train.tsv` datasets and `*.test.tsv` files were used for evaluation.

 # Simpletransformers
 I started with monolingual dataset `lgbt-en.train.tsv`.
 My first attempt was with simpletransformers library.